Gesifeta/solutions-architect/Day_03/Notes.md

 ---
 **Bastion Server**:
 It is possible to connect to private servers through publicly availbale servers called bastion/hopper.
-- Agent forwarding is used to connect to private server from bastion.
+- Agent forwarding is used to connect to private server from bastion.Because, there is no way security credential on bastion server will be accessible on the target connection.
 - For MacOS ssh-add -K key.PEM(on local machine)
 - For Linux ssh-add -L key.PEM(on local machine)
 ---